-1. Always have an updated portfolio that reflects your skills and experience.
+1. Always have an updated portfolio that reflects your aesthetic and experience.

-In addition to being highly creative, it’s a designer’s job to understand their customer and create a collection geared toward their tastes and lifestyle.
+In addition to being highly creative, it’s a designer’s job to understand their customer and create a collection geared toward their preferences and lifestyle.
 It’s important to find that balance between thinking outside of the box and thinking strategically.
-If the brands you’re targeting for employment are sophisticated Ready-to-Wear brands, have examples of your design capability of that category even if it’s not for a previous employer.
-Brands want to see that you’ve taken the initiative to understand their business, ideas, and customers, so showing relevant examples of your aesthetic is essential.
-Areas to keep in mind are the category, color palette, fabrics, stitching, prints, fit, activities and how they translate to that customer.
-Fashion is a way for people to express themselves so they’re looking for garments that connect to their lifestyles.
+For example, if you’re interviewing for an athleisure brand, your evening gown sketches can probably stay at home or move toward the end of your book.
+Brands want to see that you’ve taken the initiative to understand their business, aesthetic, and customers, so showing relevant examples is essential.
+You may even choose to create a project specifically for the brand to which you are applying or interviewing.

 4. Keep up with technology and how it effects trends.